Shreyaanp/mdaitest/md/DEBUG_PREVIEW_GUIDE.md

 5. Best frame captured and uploaded
 6. Session completes

-**The debug preview page bypasses steps 1-3** and goes straight to camera + heuristics testing.
+**The debug preview page bypasses steps 1-3** and spins up the RealSense liveness pipeline immediately so you can inspect heuristics without triggering the full flow.

 ## 📁 Related Files